 MobileIron helped securely modernize an age-old census process

-Devices enrolled with MobileIron provided access to the ABS-developed Census Mobile Collect app, which helped Census workers simplify their workload while increasing data quality and efficiency.
+Devices enrolled with MobileIron provided access to the ABS-developed Training app and Census Mobile Collect app, which helped Census workers simplify their workload while increasing data quality and efficiency.
 To deploy the app securely, new Census workers were able to enroll their personal mobile devices with MobileIron or use one supplied by ABS.
 Once devices were enrolled, workers were automatically provisioned with ABS’ custom apps through MobileIron Apps@Work.
-The app was securely containerized through MobileIron AppConnect, so the information in the app remained secure and separate from personal information on the device.
+The apps were securely containerized through MobileIron AppConnect, so the information in the app remained secure and separate from personal information on the device.

 For the 2016 Census, a majority of households received a letter with a unique login to complete the Census online or via paper form.
 To reach households in the remaining areas, Census Field Officers were assigned to deliver forms in person.
 When a Field Officer delivered a form, they used their mobile device to scan the bar code on the form into the Census Mobile Collect app.
 This not only eliminated error-prone and time-consuming manual data entry, it also enabled workers to know exactly when and where the letter was delivered so follow-ups could be completed if needed.
 Since many workers operated in remote areas, it was critical for the mobile app to perform well on any device and also provide instructions if workers encounter problems in the field.